 The busy camping season in Death Valley National Park is from November through March and during fall and spring holidays.
 According to the National Park Service:

 It is very rare for all campgrounds to fill in Death Valley.
-Sure, all of the “good sites” may be taken during busy times, but there is typically space at Sunset Campground (no tables, hookups, or firepits) even during the busiest of times.
+Sure, all of the “good sites” may be taken during busy times, but spaces are typically available at Sunset Campground (no tables, hookups, or firepits) even during the busiest of times.

 Camping with an RV?
 Furnace Creek Campground has 18 sites with full hookups.
 These sites are almost always reserved in advance.
 Privately held camps within Death Valley offer additional RV hookup sites, so visit Stovepipe Wells RV Park, Furnace Creek Ranch, and Panamint Springs Resort if you need an RV site and can’t make a reservation at Furnace Creek Campground.